 Close: Do not ask for an answer right now!
 Invite them to consider this request and review all the points you made.
 Ask them, “May I set up another conversation like this in X weeks?”
 Be patient and know this is a process.
-I recommend an 8-week follow up, then in another eight weeks after that.
-However, ask your manager what a reasonable follow up is to them.
+I recommend an 8-week follow-up, then another eight weeks after that.
+However, ask your manager what a reasonable follow-up is to them.

 Question 3: What are other creative job perks that I can ask for?